How to get Employees to Care About Your Employee Advocacy Programme

 And a little acknowledgement goes a long way.
 If your advocates know that they are making a difference and that you appreciate them for this, they’re more likely to stay involved and keep sharing.

-Getting your employees engaged in your programme will always be a challenge, but leading by example and showing the real benefits it has for the employee itself will help you get an engaged army of employees who spread your content on social media.
+Getting your employees engaged in your program will always be a challenge, but leading by example and showing the real benefits it has for the employee itself will help you get an engaged army of employees who spread your content on social media.

 Trough employee advocacy, employees will be able to develop their personal brand and they will be considered as thought leaders.